jhpyle/docassemble/_docs/objects.md

 Here is a non-object-oriented way of saying hello to the user by name:

-{% highlight yaml %}
----
-question: What is your name?
-fields:
-  - First: user_first_name
-  - Last: user_last_name
----
-question: |
-  Hello, ${ user_first_name } ${ user_last_name }!
-mandatory: true
-{% endhighlight %}
+{% include side-by-side.html demo="hello-not-oop" %}

 A better way is to define `user` as a **docassemble** object, [`Individual`].

-{% highlight yaml %}
----
-modules:
-  - docassemble.base.legal
----
-objects:
-  - user: Individual
----
-question: |
-  What's your name?
-fields:
-  - First: user.name.first
-  - Last: user.name.last
----
-question: |
-  Hello, ${ user }!
-mandatory: true
----
-{% endhighlight %}
+{% include side-by-side.html demo="hello-oop" %}

 As explained in the [fields] section, variable names cannot contain any punctuation other than the underscore.
-So while `user_first_name` is a valid variable name, `user.name.first` must be something different.
+So while `user_first_name` is a valid variable name, `user.name.first` must be referring to something different.
 Periods in [Python] are used to refer to the "attributes" of "objects."

 An object is a special type of variable.
 Rather than being a piece of text, like `user_first_name` is, the variable `user` is an "object"